omar-sherif9992/onCart/READme.md

 client/server architecture.
 You are required to build a web application that is used as a simple shopping website.
 The website allows the users to lookup products descriptions, types, manufacturers… etc. Users should be allowed to create an account, add items to their “cart” and search for products.

-## ⚠️ Disclaimer
-Users who will Use this Data should only use it for Practice and <strong>not for Commercial Purposes !</strong>

 <h3>Components</h3>
 	<hr>
 <ul>